accarniel/FESTIval/README.md

 # FESTIval

-FESTIval is a framework, implemented as a PostgreSQL extension, for conducting experimental evaluations of spatial indices.
-The complete documentation of FESTIval is available [here](https://github.com/accarniel/FESTIval/wiki).
+FESTIval is a framework, implemented as a PostgreSQL extension, for conducting experimental evaluations of spatial index structures.
+The complete documentation of FESTIval is available [here](https://accarniel.github.io/FESTIval/).

-FESTIval is publicly available here (FESTIval-v1.1 in its release page).
+FESTIval is publicly available in this repository and its current version is 1.1.1.
 The master repository corresponds to the _latest development snapshot_ of FESTIval.
 Feel free to see how FESTIval is useful by accessing the [publications employing FESTIval](https://accarniel.github.io/FESTIval/publications/).

 FESTIval is deeply described in: